Vyral/base-template/_posts/2019-03-26-what-to-consider-concerning-short-term-leases.md

 youtube_code: EV-nZTFDOwk
 ---

-{% include youtube.html %}&nbsp;

-Homebuyers, particularly from out of state, come to me on a regular basis wanting to purchase a rental property and use it as a vehicle for investment.
+{% include youtube.html %} Homebuyers, particularly from out of state, come to me on a regular basis wanting to purchase a rental property and use it as a vehicle for investment.
 Through short-term nightly or weekly rental, these buyers would like to make good money and maximize their investment potential.&nbsp;

 Generally speaking, these sorts of investors see opportunity in smaller units, such as condos, that will be able to compete with hotel rooms.
 They like the idea of owning a lock-and-leave property that requires little upkeep and is not at a higher risk of theft.&nbsp;